Computing classical modular forms: History

 \begin{itemize} \item Perhaps the first systematic tabulation of modular forms was performed by Wada \cite{Wada1,Wada2}.
 As early as 1971, he used the Eichler--Selberg trace formula to compute a factorization of the characteristic polynomial of the Hecke operator $T_p$ on $S_2(\Gamma_0(q),\chi)$ for $q \equiv 1 \pmod{4}$ prime where $\chi$ was either trivial or the quadratic character of conductor $q$.
 The total computation time was reported to be about 300 hours on a TOSBAC-3000.

 \item The next major step was made in the famous \emph{Antwerp IV} tables \cite{AntwerpIV} (published in 1975), motivated by the study of modularity of elliptic curves.
 V\'elu and Stephens--V\'elu computed all newforms in $S_2(\Gamma_0(N))$ with $N \leq 200$ using modular symbols \cite[Table 3]{AntwerpIV} and these forms were matched with isogeny classes of elliptic curves over $\Q$ found by Swinnerton-Dyer.
 Tingley \cite{Tingley:thesis} computed the complete splitting into Hecke eigenspaces of $S_2(\Gamma_0(N))$ for $N \leq 300$, extending an earlier table due to Atkin.
 In particular he found the dimensions of the Atkin-Lehner eigenspaces, and computed the actual eigenvalues as floating point numbers, numerically matching conjugate newforms.
 By integrating differentials, he also computed elliptic curves from the newforms with integer eigenvalues.
 In some cases, this computation revealed the existence of elliptic curves not previously found by search.
-(According to Birch, this was the case for the elliptic curve with Antwerp label 78A and Cremona label \href{http://www.lmfdb.org/EllipticCurve/Q/78a1/}{\textsf{78a1}}; the other curves in its isogeny class have rather large coefficients.)
+(According to Birch, this was the case for the elliptic curve with Antwerp label 78A and Cremona label \href{http://www.lmfdb.org/EllipticCurve/Q/78a1/}{\textsf{78a1}}; the curves in its isogeny class have rather large coefficients.)

 \item Extending the Antwerp IV tables, Cremona \cite{Cremona:mec} (first edition published in 1992) computed a database of newforms in $S_2(\Gamma_0(N))$ with rational coefficients for $N \leq 1000$, providing also a wealth of data on the corresponding (modular) elliptic curves.
 In the second edition and in later computations, this data was considerably extended.
-A more recent report \cite{Cremona:database} was made on the elliptic curve tables to conductor $\numprint{130000}$.
+A more recent report \cite{Cremona:database} was made on the elliptic curve tables to conductor $\numprint{130000}$, later extended to conductor \numprint{500000} and rank at most $3$.
 By 2016 this database had reached conductor $\numprint{400000}$, and in July 2019 Cremona and Sutherland extended it to conductor $\numprint{500000}$.
 In this range there are $\numprint{2164260}$ rational newforms, and the same number of isogeny classes of elliptic curves.